iamdevlinph/common-utils-pkg/README.md

-# Common Utilities
+# Common Utilities Package
-A collection of common ulitities
+A package of commonly used utilities

 ## Available Functions